Starting a Jewelry Business? Some Questions to Consider

 Next, don’t assume anything.
 Take the time to make calls and ask questions.
 Most businesses will answer your questions very honestly and provide you with a great deal of information.
 If financing is an issue, take the time to interview prospective sources.
 There will be enough surprises to keep you busy without the additional frenzy of a problem you accidentally created.

 Dealing with these questions and related issues cost me months of work.
 Had I planned more or started with better information, I could have saved myself a significant amount of time and money.
 Finally, being a member of a fine organization like the International Gem Society is a first class start.
-There’s a tremendous amount of help just an email away.

 Happy cutting and selling!